mode51/Tungsten/docs/api/W/PropertyHost/_ctor.md

 PropertyHost Constructor
 ========================
-   Calls PropertyHostMethods.InitializeProperties so you don't have to
+   Calls PropertyHostExtensions.InitializeProperties so you don't have to

   **Namespace:**  [W][1]
   **Assembly:**  Tungsten (in Tungsten.dll)